 Scores are valid for two years.
 If you are not satisfied with your score, you may sit the IELTS exam as many times as you wish.
 However, given the test fee, it is better to practice for the IELTS in order to obtain the highest possible score at your first try.

 You can register for IELTS online or download the application form and submit it to your local exam centre.
 You can take IELTS at one of over 1,200 test centres in 140 countries.
 The first step is to locate your nearest test centre by going to ielts.org and searching by country.
-We have written articles to help you locate a test centre in the following countries: Canada, UK, Ireland, Germany, Belgium, Netherlands, Switzerland.
+We have written articles to help you locate a test centre in the following countries: Canada, UK, Ireland, Germany, Belgium, Netherlands, Switzerland, Nigeria, India,US, China, Australia, HK.

-GlobalExam allows you to train for the IELTS test, thanks to many exercises and advices/strategies to get a high score.
-You will also find resources on the blog, such as vocabulary and grammar study sheets, tips for your training, and other information about the structure of the test and testimonials.
+If you need a great online plateforme to study language tests, GlobalExam is the right solution for you.
+Our online exam practice system allows you to train for the IELTS test with the best resources thanks to many exercises and advices/strategies to get a high score.
+Learning with us will give you also access to resources on the blog and other information about the structure of the test and testimonials.
+We are here to help candidates in their training and make sure you achieve the best score you dreamed of!

 Register for free and try it out!